BypassIO in storage drivers

 About BypassIO

-Starting in Windows 11, BypassIO was added as an optimized I/O path for reading from files.
+BypassIO is an optimized I/O path for reading from files.
 The goal of this path is to reduce the CPU overhead of doing reads, which helps to meet the I/O demands of loading and running next-generation games on Windows.
-BypassIO is a part of the infrastructure to support DirectStorage on Windows.
+BypassIO is a part of the infrastructure to support DirectStorage on Windows, and is available starting in Windows 11.

 It's important that storage drivers implement support for BypassIO, and that you keep BypassIO enabled as much as possible.
 Without storage stack support, game performance is degraded, resulting in a poor gaming experience for end users.